pacoispaco/artdatabanken-utils/README.md

 The documentation on the Artportalen API:s is somewhat lacking, and the design of the API:s is not resource-oriented (HTTP/REST-ish), but rather method-oriented (OO- and SOAP-ish).
 There is no proper introductory description of using the API:s, and there is incomplete documentation on some of the request parameters and the JSON-structures used.
 This does not provide a good developer experience and it enforces a cumbersome trial-and-error approach to using the API.

-As an example, the important HTTP resource (method) **Observations_ObservationsBySearch** in the ObservationsAPI, returns observations based on a search filter in JSON format sent in the HTTP POST request and a few request paramaters.
+As an example, the important HTTP resource (method) **Observations_ObservationsBySearch** in the ObservationsAPI, returns observations based on a search filter in JSON format sent in the HTTP POST request and a few request parameters.
 Two of those request parameters are "sortBy" and "sortOrder", which affect the order of the returned observations.
-The only description of "sortBy" is that it is a string which specifies which "Field to sort by.".
+The only description of "sortBy" is that it's a string which specifies which "Field to sort by.".
 Nothing more.
 By trial and error I managed to figure out that "fields" refers to the named JSON-attributes in the individual "Observation" JSON-objects returned in the response object.
 So to sort the returned observations by date, I could use the request parameter `sortBy="event.startDate"`.